r-smith/deceptifeed/README.md

 ### Option 2: Run directly

-You can run Deceptifeed directly.
-Use `deceptifeed -help` to view the command line options.
-By default, Deceptifeed starts an SSH server on port 2022, an HTTP server on port 8080, an HTTPS server on port 8443, and a threat feed server on port 8081.
-Logs are saved to `deceptifeed-log.txt` and the threat feed database is saved to `deceptifeed-database.csv`.
+You can run Deceptifeed directly without installation.

+- Use `deceptifeed -help` to view the command-line options.
+- By default, Deceptifeed starts the following network services:
+  - SSH honeypot server on port 2022
+  - HTTP honeypot server on port 8080
+  - HTTPS honeypot server on port 8443
+  - Threat feed server on port 8081
+- Logs are saved to `deceptifeed-log.txt`.
+- The threat feed database is saved to `deceptifeed-database.csv`.
+- Certificates and keys are generated and saved as `deceptifeed-*.crt` and `deceptifeed-*.key`.

 ```shell
 $ ./deceptifeed